roman-milk/roman-milk.github.io/my-fair-slut.md

  "First of all we don't fuck.
 We make love.
 It's intimate and sensuous.
 Something you wouldn't know about."

  I laughed again.
 "I think you'd be surprised.
 But if you don't like the way I fuck you, why come back for more?"
-Report_Story #6